Property values appreciate in value over time

 areas of a city.
 The demand for real estate is affected by the

-availability of jobs, the level of interest rates, availability of land,
+availability of jobs, the level of interest rates, general economic

-proximity to shopping, schools, parks, churches, etc., infrastructure
+proximity to shopping, schools, parks and churches, infrastructure

 improvements, population changes, desirability of an area, crime levels,